affinidi/vscode-extension/CONTRIBUTING.md

 ## Getting started

-Clone the repository and run `npm install` command
+Clone the repository and run `npm install` command.

 Some useful commands:
 - Run `npm test` to run integrated tests